mmakaay/esphome-xiaomi_bslamp2/doc/configuration.md

 # Configuration guide

+I think, the best starting point for creating your own yaml configuration, is to look at the [example.yaml](example.yaml) file from the project documentation.
+This configuration was written with the functionality of the original firmware in mind and it makes use of all available options.
+This configuration guide can be used to fill in the blanks.

 The `xiaomi_bslamp2` platform provides various components that expose the core functionalities of the lamp.
 In the following table, you can find what components are used for exposing what parts of the lamp.